Discover the Key Features of the PDF .NET SDK Using IronPDF

 // Save the final output PDF document to directory

-How Can Security Features Enhance Your Multiple PDF Files Management?
+How Can Security Features Improve Your Multiple PDF Files Management?

-Security remains paramount in document management, particularly for industries handling sensitive information in their PDF files.
-IronPDF provides comprehensive security features that protect documents throughout their lifecycle when editing PDF files.
+Security remains critical in document management, particularly for industries handling sensitive information in their PDF files.
+IronPDF provides full security features that protect documents throughout their lifecycle when editing PDF files.
+The library supports encryption, digital signatures, and advanced document sanitization capabilities.

 Encryption capabilities safeguard document content using industry-standard algorithms.
 IronPDF supports both AES 128-bit and 256-bit encryption, meeting compliance requirements for various industries.
-Password protection adds an additional layer of security, with separate user and owner passwords enabling granular access control.
+Password protection adds an additional security layer, with separate user and owner passwords enabling granular access control.
 Organizations can restrict printing, copying, or editing while still allowing viewing, ensuring PDF documents are used only as intended by default.
+For improved document security, consider integrating with IronSecureDoc for additional protection layers.

 using IronPdf;